DLR-RM/stable-baselines3/docs/guide/custom_policy.rst

 SB3 networks are separated into two mains parts (see figure below):

-- a features extractor (usually shared between actor and critic when applicable, to save computation) which role is to extract features (i.e. convert to a features vector) from high-dimensional observation, for instance, a CNN that extracts features from images.
+- A features extractor (usually shared between actor and critic when applicable, to save computation) whose role is to extract features (i.e. convert to a feature vector) from high-dimensional observations, for instance, a CNN that extracts features from images.
   This is the ``features_extractor_class`` parameter.
 You can change the default parameters of that features extractor by passing a ``features_extractor_kwargs`` parameter.

-- a (fully-connected) network that maps the features to actions/value.
+- A (fully-connected) network that maps the features to actions/value.
 Its architecture is controlled by the ``net_arch`` parameter.

 .. note::

     All observations are first pre-processed (e.g. images are normalized, discrete obs are converted to one-hot vectors, ...) before being fed to the features extractor.
-    In the case of vector observation, the features extractor is just a ``Flatten`` layer.
+    In the case of vector observations, the features extractor is just a ``Flatten`` layer.

 .. image:: ../_static/img/net_arch.png